-The Administrative Key Component Activity (Admin KCA), is hosted at the University of Nevada, Las Vegas (UNLV).
-The Admin KCA is responsible for the overall coordination of all elements of the CTR-IN progam.
-Under the leadership of the Principal Investigator, Parvesh Kumar, MD, it provides day-to-day operational support to assist the other 3 KCAs in delivering their services, and to ensure the smooth ongoing function of the CTR-IN program.
+The Administrative Core is located at the University of Nevada, Las Vegas (UNLV), the parent University of the MW CTR-IN Program.
+Under the leadership of the Principal Investigator, Parvesh Kumar, MD, the Administrative Core provides overall leadership and strategic direction to the MW CTR-IN Program including the day-to-day operational support to assist the other 3 Cores in meeting their goals and objectives.
+Specifically, the Administrative Core is responsible for the following programmatic activities:

-- Supporting the organizational elements outside of the KCAs including the Steering Committee, the Executive Committee, the Internal Advisory Committee and the External Advisory Committee.
+- Supporting the organizational structure of the MW CTR-IN Program to facilitate the programmatic interactions amongst the Steering Committee, the Executive Committee, the Internal Advisory Committee and the External Advisory Committee.

-- Supporting the Tracking and Evaluation Unit which monitors performance across the program.
+- Supporting the Tracking and Evaluation Unit that assesses metric-driven performance across the MW CTR-IN Program.

-- Planning and conducting the CTR-IN Annual Meeting.
+- Planning and conducting the MW CTR-IN Annual Meeting.

 - Developing, maintaining and updating the MW CTR-IN Website